An established county-wide countryside management service, supported by volunteers and local communities.

 Since June 2014 the three partnerships, Downlands, Lower Mole and Surrey Heathland, provide a combined service under the Surrey Countryside Partnerships (SCP) team umbrella, whilst still retaining their individual partnership branding and working areas.

-Works primarily on chalk grassland but also ponds, woodlands and improving public access in northeast Surrey from Tadworth to Tatsfield and in neighbouring areas of Croydon and Sutton; also in Bromley with its conservation grazing service.
+Works primarily on chalk grassland but also ponds, woodlands and improving public access in northeast Surrey from Tadworth to Tatsfield and in neighbouring areas of Croydon and Sutton.
+Also in Bromley and parts of north Surrey with its conservation grazing service.

 Lower Mole Partnership